 - Virtual Currency Exchange – Service where a client exchanges a virtual currency to fiat, fiat to virtual currency, or one virtual currency for another.

 - Virtual Currency Wallet – Services that store encrypted keys for their customers, it can be used for storage or transfer of virtual currencies.

 Virtual currency is a value represented in digital form that can be digitized, stored or sold and accepted as a means of payment by individuals or entities.
 The authority that controls the fulfilments of the regulations is called Financial Crime Investigation Service (FSIC)

 Information that should be provided when applying for the license:

 In order to be listed as a currency exchange operator, a person other than those set forth in Article 9(1) of the Law must submit to the supervisory authority:

 - An application, in the form established by the supervisory authority (Annex to the Rules of Administration of the List of Currency Exchange Operators, approved by Resolution No 03-195 of the Board of the Authorities of 21 October 2014 on Approval of the Rules of Administration of the List of Currency Exchange Operators), to include in the List of Currency Exchange Operators, specifying in this List, inter alia, information about the person (name, address of registered office, code, if available).

-- A description of the internal control system that will be implemented in order to perform the duties related to money laundering and terrorist financing prevention under the Republic of Lithuania Law on the Prevention of Money Laundering and Terrorist Financing.
+- In accordance with the law on the prevention of money laundering and terrorist financing of the Republic of Lithuania, a description of the internal control system will be implemented to perform the duties related to money laundering and terrorist financing prevention.

 - A notification of the replacement of the Head.